Notes on the Geography of The United Kingdom: London 3: Memorials

 A consummate touch of Victorian sentiment, ever at risk of shading into morbidity: a viewing window and a ladder, the better to see the simple wooden coffins of Burton and his wife.

-Between the cloister of Westminster Abbey and the crypt at St. Paul's, London has a bouquet of monuments to the colonial services.
-Here's one on the cloister wall.
+The cloister of Westminster Abbey has several monuments to the colonial services.
+Here's one of them.
 The words are by George Cunningham, who had a long career in India's North West Frontier Province.
 Some years before the plaque was unveiled, a companion inscription appeared at the base of the Jaipur Column in Delhi.
 That one read: "In Thought Faith, In Word Wisdom, In Deed Courage, In Life Service, So may India be great."

 A word for the Sudan.